Men have been entertained by the spirit of a prostitute.

 The third floor guests and staff experience a hotbed of activity!

-The 4 story, brick, Victorian / Italian Villa style Copper Queen Hotel is described as being “One of the Last Remaining Historical Gems of the Southwest.”
-In fact, it is Arizona’s longest operational hotel, as it has been in continuous service as a high class hotel since it was built so long ago.
+The four story, brick, Victorian / Italian Villa style Copper Queen Hotel is described as being “One of the Last Remaining Historical Gems of the Southwest.”
+In fact, it is Arizona’s longest operational hotel, as it has been in continuous service since 1902.

-This 1902 turn-of-the-century old dame of hotels has 4 floors, offering 45 comfortable, atmospheric rooms updated with modern “conveniences” such as air conditioning, heat in the winter, direct-dial telephones, private baths and color TV.
-The hotel has two lovely lobbies and a full service restaurant; Not only inside dining but also an outside “misted” patio dining area as well.
+The Copper Queen has four floors, that offer forty-five comfortable, atmospheric rooms updated with modern conveniences such as air conditioning, heat in the winter, direct-dial telephones, private baths and color TV.
+There are two lovely lobbies and a full service restaurant on the first floor, as well as both inside dining and an outside “misted” patio dining area.
 Of course, there is an “old west” saloon, and a banquet room for special events and receptions.

-Tom and I visited the glorious Copper Queen Hotel one July morning (2006 cross country trip) and enjoyed a fine breakfast out on the awning-covered patio veranda.
-The inside of the hotel is rich in 1902 style and elegance, with turn-of-the-century architecture, antiques and ambiance!
-We went up the grand staircase to the upper floors, exploring the hallways with their high ceilings, and enjoying the view from the third floor windows.
-The third floor has the traditional balcony.
+Tom and I visited the glorious Copper Queen Hotel one July morning (in 2006, on a cross-country trip) and enjoyed a fine breakfast out on the awning-covered patio veranda.
+The inside of the hotel is rich in early 1900s style and elegance, with turn of the century architecture, antiques and ambiance!
+We went up the grand staircase to the upper floors, exploring the hallways with their high ceilings, and enjoyed the view from the third-floor windows, with their traditional balconies.
 We loved the charm and feeling of this grand place, feeling at home at once.

-The city of Bisbee got it’s start when it was discovered in 1877 as being a treasure trove of copper, lead and silver veins.
-Army scouts on the trail of rebellious Apaches, were led by civilian Jack Dunn through the Mule Mountains, who was the first to discover the signs of considerable mineral deposits, which turned out to be enormous!
-These rich deposits weren’t “played out” until 1974 when the mining operations closed down for good.
+The city of Bisbee got its start when it was discovered in 1877 to be a treasure trove of copper, lead and silver veins.
+Army scouts on the trail of rebellious Apaches were led by civilian Jack Dunn through the Mule Mountains.
+He was the first to discover the signs of considerable mineral deposits, which turned out to be enormous!
+These rich deposits weren’t “played out” until 1974, when the mining operations closed down for good.

-It wasn’t long before miners and speculators flocked to this area, staking their claims on the numerous, huge mineral deposits, setting up a very prosperous mining settlement, called the “Queen of the Copper Camps.”
-By 1902, when other mines were weakening, Bisbee was still growing and in need of basic services.
-It became incorporated as a city, called Bisbee in 1902, and grew into a community of 25,000 people, by 1910!
+It wasn’t long before miners and speculators flocked to this area, staking their claims on the numerous, huge mineral deposits, and setting up a very prosperous mining settlement, called the “Queen of the Copper Camps.”
+By 1902, when other mines were emptying, Bisbee was still growing and in need of basic services.
+It became incorporated as a city that same year, and grew into a community of 25,000 people, by 1910!

-The mild year-round weather and its natural early 20th century charm, as well as the cheap real estate immediately drew retirees, “hippies,” visitors and investors.
-Bisbee soon became an art colony, a wonderful place to retire and a huge tourist draw because of tourist friendly interests, the variety of art shops and lovely hotels housed in turn-of-the-century buildings, which were ultimately restored to their former splendor.
+The mild year-round weather and its natural early 20th century charm, as well as the cheap real estate, immediately drew retirees, “hippies,” visitors and investors.
+Bisbee soon became an art colony, a wonderful place to retire and a huge tourist draw because of tourist-friendly attractions, including a variety of art shops and lovely hotels housed in turn-of-the-century buildings, which were ultimately restored to their former splendor.